 For the first time since the year seventy there is now complete religious freedom for all in Jerusalem.
-For the first time since the Romans put the torch to the temple every one has equal rights. (you preferred to have some more equal then others) We loath the sword – but it was you who forced us to take it up.
+For the first time since the Romans put the torch to the temple everyone has equal rights.
+(You preferred to have some more equal than others.)
+We loath the sword – but it was you who forced us to take it up.
 We crave peace – but we are not going back to the peace of 1948 as you would like us to.

 We are home.
 It has a lovely sound for a nation you have willed to wander

 over the face of the globe.
 We are not leaving.
 We have redeemed the pledge

 made by our forefathers – Jerusalem is being rebuilt.
 “Next year” – and the year after, and after, and after, until the end of time - “in Jerusalem!”